DOES IT HURT?

 like to continue with the process.
 You always have a choice, but we hope you’ll say yes.

-If you’re the perfect match, you’ll go through one of two donation methods.
+If you’re a match, you’ll go through one of two donation methods.
 The patient’s

 doctor will choose the method that‘s best for the patient, and you will always be informed.